 You may appoint a VAT agent logging onto the VAT online services.

-You may authorise a person to act as your trusted helper to manage your tax affairs online.
+Additionally, you may authorise a person to act as your trusted helper, to manage your tax affairs online.

 They may be a friend or family member.
 They can:

 - ensure you’re paying the right amount of Income Tax

 - make a claim a tax refund payable to you